Eukaryotic Cell Ultrastructure

 After 5 minutes students swap roles and play again.

-For further practice - or if students have access to computer the same sorts of games can be played with the online Quizlet flashcards.
+For further practice - the same sorts of games can be played with the online Quizlet flashcards.
 There are several study modes.

 Activity 3: Drawing the organelles